 The formulas we ended up with seemed refined enough and very workable.
 The Tortoise and Hare race became a true measurement of performance weighted for age, sex, height, and weight!

 How does it work?
-At registration you will give us your age and sex.
-We will measure your height and weight, taken in your running gear.
+At registration you will give us your age, sex, height and weight.
 We will then compute your handicap according to the charts and use these seconds to determine your starting time.

 The runner with the largest predicted handicap starts first.
 For the start, the clock is set at this number of seconds and begins counting down.
 Other runners start when their handicap time (written on their bib number at registration) comes up on the clock.